mwartell/armory-1/armory/launcher/README.md

 Unfortunately, the `args` and `kwargs` parameters present in most of the experiment blocks cannot be checked for validity because they are of type `list[Any]` and `dict[Any, Any]` per their definition.
 TODO: Can we nail down the types?
-I think not because the consumers of the args/kwargs are varadic.
+I think not because the consumers of the args/kwargs are variadic.

 [struct]: https://omegaconf.readthedocs.io/en/2.2_branch/structured_config.html

-## variant experiements and overrides
+## variant experiments and overrides

 While the hydra-zen command line overrides are a nice feature, they are mostly useful for altering a parameter or two.
 For more complex modifications, it is easier to